SeyarHazrat/471Project/README.md

 Database:

-Set up the MySQL database with the .sql file Step-by-Step for MySQL Workbench:
+Use MySQL Workbench to create the database and import the schema/data.

+Step-by-Step:
 Open MySQL Workbench

-Make sure your MySQL server is running.
+Ensure your MySQL server is running

-Create a new schema

-Go to the Navigator > SCHEMAS section.
+Go to the Navigator > SCHEMAS panel

 Right-click and select "Create Schema..."

-Name it: job_portal (this must match the database name used in the backend code).
+Name it:
+job_portal

-Click Apply to create it.
+Click Apply to create the schema

+Set job_portal as the default schema (right-click > Set as Default)

-Import the SQL file (Sever data import)
+Importing the SQL Schema
+You have two .sql files available:

+First, try to import: backup.sql
 Go to File > Open SQL Script...

-Select the .sql file from the project folder.
+Select backup.sql from the project folder

-Make sure you're connected to your MySQL instance and the correct schema is selected.

-Click Execute ( lightning bolt icon) to run the script.
+Click the ⚡ Execute (lightning bolt) to run the script

-Verify

-After execution, you should see the job_portal schema with the required tables and some default data.

-Change SQL connection password to the one you have in your MySQL Workbench.
+If backup.sql fails, use job_portal.sql instead:
+Go to File > Open SQL Script...

+Select job_portal.sql from the project folder

+Make sure job_portal is still your default schema

+Click Execute.

+Final Step:
+Verify that the following tables exist under job_portal:

+users

+companies

+jobs

+applications

+reviews

+saved_jobs

+degrees

+skills

+Now, save and run.
+CHANGE SETUP (USERNAME & PASSWORD) IN INDEX.JS TO YOUR MYSQL DETAILS.

+Run backend and frontend as mentioned above, and enjoy!

 Contributors:

-Seyar Hazrat
+Seyar Ghulom Hazrat

 Abdullah Khan